-Olympia kicks off today (13 December 2016) and with it comes the rare phenomenon of the migration of the country-based equestrian to London.
+Olympia kicks off later this month (12-18 December 2017) and with it comes the rare phenomenon of the migration of the country-based equestrian to London.
 The big smoke can be an intimidating environment so here is H&H’s guide to spotting your fellow visitors

 1. White breeches and jodhpur boots

 If the Olympia visitor is under the age of 12 then full riding kit is of course essential.
-Well you never know, Charlotte Dujardin might get sick and need a stand in…
+Well you never know, a rider might get sick and need a stand in…

 2. Seeing strides

-All riders know that it is vitally important to ensure you see a stride to disembark either a travelator or an escalator.
+All riders know that it is vitally important to ensure you see a stride to disembark an escalator.
 Children are also likely to be cantering rather than walking.
 Practice makes perfect.

 3. Standing on the left of an escalator